Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Risk dissemination

 \section{Risk dissemination}

-We start with an overview of the risk information structure and the risk notification mechanism in the dongles.
+We start with an overview of the risk information structure and the risk notification mechanism in the \update{user devices}.
 The risk~information consists of a list of {\ephIDs}.
 The {\ephID} of a beacon $b$ for epoch $i$ is included in the list only if a diagnosed individual encountered $b$ in epoch $i$.
 For accurate~risk estimation, the risk information may contain additional encounter parameters, \eg \calc{rssi, encounter duration, beacon's descriptor}, and weights for the beacon descriptors.

-If a dongle has previously received any of the {\ephIDs} listed in the risk information, its owner may have been exposed to a diagnosed individual.
-The dongle computes a risk score based on the number of matched {\ephIDs} and \update{(optionally)} other features of the matched encounters.
-A user presses a button on the dongle and, if the risk exceeds a certain threshold, the dongle notifies the user via a LED so they can self-isolate and get tested.
+If a \update{user device} has previously recorded any of the {\ephIDs} listed in the risk information, its owner may have been exposed to a diagnosed individual.
+The \update{device} computes a risk score based on the number of matched {\ephIDs} and (optionally) other features of the matched encounters.
+If the risk exceeds a certain threshold, the \update{device} notifies the user so that they can self-isolate and get tested. \update{In dongles, the notification can be generated by having the user press a button on the dongle and the LED blink with a specific pattern.}

-We now discuss how the risk information is disseminated from the backend to dongles with the help of network beacons (or terminals).
+We now discuss how the risk information is disseminated from the backend to \update{user devices}.
+We assume that most users check their risk status once a day on average.
 We start with the requirements that the risk dissemination protocol needs to satisfy and then describe how {\sys} satisfies each of the requirements.